j4321/juliette.monsel/source/Bicycles.rst

     - Environment friendly.
     - Economical -- no extra insurance, no gas, ...

-And when it comes to inconveniences like rain, quite common where I currently live (Gothenburg, Sweden) or snow, I have become an adept of the Scandinavian saying
+And when it comes to inconveniences like rain, quite common where I currently live (Gothenburg, Sweden), or snow, I have become an adept of the Scandinavian saying

     Det finns inget dåligt väder, bara dåliga kläder.